 Das Vaterland, 19 March 1898, p.
 1; Danzers Armee-Zeitung, 24 March 1898, p.
 5; the project is the Franz-von-Assisi church that now stands at Mexikoplatz in Vienna.

-Pausch, Ottokar: Gründung und Baugeschichte der Wiener Secession.
-With the first edition of the register of minutes by Alfred Roller, Wien 2006, p.
+Pausch, Ottokar: Gründung und Baugeschichte der Wiener Secession, Wien 2006, p.
 87f.

 There are no relevant documents in the Vienna Secession Archives, according to information from Mag.
 Tina Lipsky on 16 January 2018.